TABLE OF CONTENTS

-Some newer enclosed printers will have feature built in to allow you dry your filament without a dryer using the printer hotbed that can fit the spool size.
-The only thing other thing you need is original filament box or you can print a cover/enclosure
+Some newer enclosed printers feature built-in screens that allow you to dry your filament without a separate dryer, using the printer's hotbed that can accommodate the spool size.
+The only additional item you need is the original filament box, or you can print a cover/enclosure; however, you'll need to use a material with a higher deformation temperature.

 Printable Drying Cover